jcaip/jcaip.github.io/_posts/2020-01-20-Startup-Equity-TLDR.md

 Let's say STARTUP releases a new blockchain based iced tea and this peaks the interest of HardBank, a VC firm.

-STARTUP finances this investment by issuing another 1M shares, which HardBank buys at 5 dollars a share.
+STARTUP finances this investment (Series A) by issuing another 1M shares, which HardBank buys at 5 dollars a share.

+This puts the company valuation at (5 a share * 2M shares) = 10M.

+### Scenario A

 Say later on in a year your company struggles a bit because blockchain is no longer hype and is acquired for 7M - You pull out your calculator and compute $0.01 \times 7M = 70000$.
 So this means you're getting 70000 dollars right?